9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 2) Develop ideas with students about what the coding elements do in [Lesson 1 | Warm-up Worksheet][warm-up].
 ```
-What do you think these elements mean?
+What do you think these elements do?
 ```
 3) **Individual Work:** Students fill out the worksheet.
 4) As students work, draw on the whiteboard the programs and grids from the worksheet.